Bill Gothard

-William W. Gothard Jr. (born November 2, 1934) is an American Christian minister, speaker, and writer, and the founder of the Institute in Basic Life Principles (IBLP), an ultra-conservative Christian organization.
+William W. Gothard Jr. (born November 2, 1934) is an American Christian minister, speaker, and writer, and the founder of the Institute in Basic Life Principles (IBLP), an independent fundamentalist Christian organization.

-His conservative teachings encourage Bible memorization, large families, homeschooling, aversion to debt, male superiority and female obedience, and conservative dress.
+His conservative teachings encourage Bible memorization, large families, homeschooling, aversion to debt, familial patriarchy, the submission of wives to husbands, and modest attire.

-At the height of Gothard's popularity during the 1970s, his Basic Youth Conflicts seminar was regularly filling auditoriums throughout the United States and beyond with attendance figures as large as ten thousand and more for a one-week seminar.
-In this way, he reached many in the evangelical community from the Baby Boomer generation during their teen years and young adulthood.
-Other seminars during this time included an Advanced Youth Conflicts seminar, as well as seminars for pastors, physicians, and legislators.
+At the height of Gothard's popularity during the 1970s and 80s, his Basic Youth Conflicts seminar which became the Basic and Advanced Seminars were regularly filling auditoriums throughout the United States and beyond with attendance figures as large as ten thousand and more for a one-week seminar.
+In this way, he reached many in the evangelical community.
+Other seminars during this time included events for pastors, physicians, and legislators.

 In 2014, he stepped down from IBLP after 34 women accused him of sexual harassment and molestation, with some incidents allegedly occurring when the victims were minors.
 In 2016, Gothard and IBLP were sued by a group of alleged victims.
 The lawsuit was dismissed in 2018, as the statute of limitations had been exceeded.

 Biography

-Bill Gothard received his B.A. in biblical studies from Wheaton College, 1957 and then his M.A. in Christian education in 1961.
+Bill Gothard received his BA in biblical studies from Wheaton College, 1957 and then his MA in Christian education in 1961.
 He completed his Ph.D. in biblical studies at Louisiana Baptist University in 2004.

 In 1961, Gothard started Campus Teams, an organization which changed its name to the Institute in Basic Youth Conflicts (IBYC) in 1974.
 The organization's name changed again in 1989 to the Institute in Basic Life Principles (IBLP), of which Gothard was the president and a board member until his resignation in 2014.

 In 1984, Gothard founded the Advanced Training Institute (ATI), a homeschooling program with a curriculum based on the Sermon on the Mount.

 Gothard had many political connections with Republican political leaders, including Mike Huckabee, Sonny Perdue, and Sarah Palin.
 His ministry was also popular with the reality TV Duggar family and others.
 He has never married.

 Teaching

 Gothard's primary teaching, his "Basic Seminar", focuses on what he refers to as seven "Basic Life Principles".
-He claims that these principles are universal, and that people will suffer consequences for violating them.
+He teaches that these principles are universal, and that people will suffer consequences for violating them.
 Gothard's principles are called Design, Authority, Responsibility, Suffering, Ownership, Freedom, and Success.